microsoft/semanticworkbench/CONTRIBUTING.md

 not already exist.

 If you do find an existing issue for what you wanted to report, please include your own feedback in the discussion.
-Do consider upvoting (👍 reaction) the original post, as this helps us prioritize popular issues in our backlog.
+Do consider up-voting (👍 reaction) the original post, as this helps us prioritize popular issues in our backlog.

 ### Writing a Good Bug Report